ZacharyGodfrey/godot-game/ideas/creature-hunter.md

 A low-poly park with grass, trees, and rocks.
 Light, happy feeling environment with birds chirping in the background.

+The overall feeling of the game should be that you are in control of the experience.
+You can keep your distance and play slowly and methodically and treat it like a puzzle to be solved, or you can rush in and fight up close like a frenzied zombie survival game where you're being chased down by the creatures.

 ## Movement

 You can run and jump, and you can store your weapons to switch to third-person view and run faster.